-Other inventions discussed by Ralf Ehlert are for example the transportable Schallwand (sound wall) of 1936 by Peter Grassmann and the different Pilzlautsprecher (mushroom loudspeakers) which diffuse their sounds in many directions.
+Other inventions discussed by Ralf Ehlert are, for example, the transportable Schallwand (sound wall) of 1936 by Peter Grassmann and the different Pilzlautsprecher (mushroom loudspeakers), which diffuse their sounds in many directions.
 These Pilzlautsprecher were very useful in sound reinforcement systems for very large crowds.
-By using many of these Pilzlautsprecher placed at regular distances a large crowd could hear the amplified sound without any of the echo problems a system with directional loudspeakers has.
+By using many of these Pilzlautsprecher placed at regular distances, a large crowd could hear the amplified sound without any of the echo problems a system with directional loudspeakers has.
 Some examples of these problems:

 I asked Ralf if he had a favourite among all those different patents listed on his site.
-He told me that he finds the Improvement in Magneto-Electric Apparatus by Ernst W. Siemens (US 149797 April 14 1974) very special, since it is describing already the modern electrodynamic loudspeaker, which is then “reinvented” again during the 1920s.
+He told me that he finds the Improvement in Magneto-Electric Apparatus by Ernst W. Siemens (US 149797 April 14 1974) very special, since it describes already the modern electrodynamic loudspeaker, which is then “reinvented” again during the 1920s.

-Remarkably, this patent (CH 113262) for a radiophonischer Lautsprecher (radiophonic loudspeaker) has been filed by a woman, not surprisingly the only one on this list.
+Remarkably, this patent (CH 113262) for a radiophonischer Lautsprecher (radiophonic loudspeaker) was filed by a woman; not surprisingly, the only one on this list.
 The invention itself is not very spectacular; it is a kind of double moving iron loudspeaker, using two metal membranes.
 This system would become obsolete as soon as the electrodynamic system as described in the Rice and Kellog patent mentioned above was established as the common way to build loudspeakers.
-During my research for the book I did not have time to investigate any further, but during the last few days I tried to find out who Maria Schlatter Schrag was.
+During my research for the book, I did not have time to investigate further, but during the last few days I tried to find out who Maria Schlatter Schrag was.
 My search has not yet ended, and it will probably take some more time to find out why this patent was filed by a woman.
-I am afraid though the reason might be much more mundane than I was hoping for.
-As far as I know now, she has been a servant and a cook, and not the polytechnical university student I was hoping for (Zurich university was open for women already from the 1860s onwards).
-Her husband Rudolf Schlatter was a radio technician though, and it might be him who invented the loudspeaker, and she just filed it for some practical reason.
+I am afraid, though, the reason might be much more mundane than I was hoping for.
+As far as I know now, was a servant and a cook, and not the polytechnic university student I was hoping for (Zurich University was open for women already from the 1860s onwards).
+Her husband, Rudolf Schlatter, was a radio technician though, and it might be he who invented the loudspeaker, and she just filed it for some practical reason.